DTJF/girtobac/_ChangeLog.md

 - renamed for GIT (lower case)
 - hosted on GitHub.com
 - CMake build scripts for executable and documentation
-- code listings clean of documentational comments
+- code listings clean of documentational comments (fb-doc-0.4.0)
 - options -h and -v

 Bugfixes:

 - Minor adaptions in the documentation context
 - more user information in output
+- optimzed caller / callee graphs (fb-doc-0.4.0)

 Released on 2015 October, ??  .